 The SN can decide whether the change of security key is required.

 2/3.
+If data forwarding and/or SN security key change needs to be applied, or/and measurement gap information needs to be provided to the SN, the MN triggers the MN initiated SN Modification procedure and provides forwarding address and/or a new SN security key information and/or the measurement gap within the SgNB Modification Request message.

-The MN initiated SN Modification procedure may be triggered by the SN Modification Required message4.
-The MN sends the MN RRC reconfiguration message to the UE including the SN RRC configuration message the new SCG radio resource configuration.
+4. The MN sends the MN RRC reconfiguration message to the UE including the SN RRC configuration message the new SCG radio resource configuration.

 5. The UE applies the new configuration and sends the MN RRC reconfiguration complete message, including an encoded SN RRC response message, if needed.
 In case the UE is unable to comply with (part of) the configuration included in the MN RRC reconfiguration message, it performs the reconfiguration failure procedure.